What is a solo 401(k)? A great self-employed retirement option

 Solo 401(k) contribution limits

-The plan allows one-person businesses to establish a 401(k) with a participating brokerage and save up to $19,500 annually (in 2020 and 2021) as elective deferrals, in the same way that participants in a regular 401(k) plan can deduct money from their paychecks.
+The plan allows one-person businesses to establish a 401(k) with a participating brokerage and save up to $20,500 annually (in 2022) as elective deferrals, in the same way that participants in a regular 401(k) plan can deduct money from their paychecks.

 The solo 401(k) also accepts employer matching contributions to the plan.
 Since the employee is also the business owner, he or she determines how much to match.
-The business can contribute 25 percent of its profits to the solo 401(k), up to a maximum of $57,000 in 2020 and $58,000 in 2021.
+The business can contribute 25 percent of its profits to the solo 401(k), up to a maximum of $61,000 in 2022.

 Business profit-sharing contributions are based on your net profits minus half of your self-employment tax and the plan contributions you made for yourself (and any participating spouses).
-The limit on compensation used to factor in your annual contribution is $285,000 for 2020 and $290,000 in 2021.
+The limit on compensation used to factor in your annual contribution is $305,000 for 2022.

 Keep in mind that the IRS limit on solo 401(k) contributions considers both employee and employer contributions per individual.